cockroachdb/copyist/README.md

 copyist includes a Go `sql` package driver that records the low-level SQL calls made by application and test code.
 When a Go test using copyist is invoked with the "-record" command-line flag, then the copyist driver will record all SQL calls.
-When the test completes, copyist will generate playback Go code in a companion test file.
+When the test completes, copyist will generate a custom text file that contains the recorded SQL calls.
 The Go test can then be run again without the "-record" flag.
 This time the copyist driver will play back the recorded calls, without needing to access the database.
 The Go test is none the wiser, and runs as if it was using the database.

 ## How do I use copyist?
 Below is the recommended test pattern for using copyist.
 The example shows how